microsoft/PSDocs/README.md

 ## Changes and versioning

-Modules in this repository will use the [semantic versioning](http://semver.org/) model to delcare breaking changes from v1.0.0.
+Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
 For a list of module changes please see the [change log](CHANGELOG.md).

 ## Maintainers